 The Bible was written over a period of about 1500 years, in three languages (Hebrew, Greek, and Aramaic), by 40 different writers, yet it contains an incredibly accurate historical record and an impeccably consistent presentation of Spiritual truth.
 This is only possible because the words of the Bible were inspired by the Holy Spirit.
 The greatest evidence of the authority of the Bible is not in historical facts or its consistency.
 It is found in the obvious result of applying the truths of the Bible to our every day lives.
 See 2 Timothy 3:15-17, 2 Peter 1:21.

 We Believe that the Church has a Mission.

 Jesus said His mission was to "seek and save all who are lost in sin."
 We believe that the Church's mission is the same.
 We believe the Church is the Body of Christ and consists of the people who, throughout time, have accepted God's offer of redemption (regardless of religious denomination) through the sacrificial death of His Son Jesus Christ.
 See Luke 19:10.

 We Believe and Practice Two Ordinances.

-(1) Water Baptism by Immersion after repenting of one's sins and receiving Christ's gift of salvation, and (2) Holy Communion (the Lord's Supper) as a symbolic remembrance of Christ's suffering and death for our salvation.
+(1) Baptism by Immersion after repenting of one's sins and receiving Christ's gift of salvation, and (2) The Lord's Supper as a symbolic remembrance of Christ's suffering and death for our salvation.